quchen/articles/monad_fail.md

                           >>>     in  computation >>= f
 ```

-The problem with this is that `fail` cannot be sensibly implemented for many
+The problem with this is that `fail` cannot (!) be sensibly implemented for
-monads, for example `State`, `IO`, `Reader`.
+many monads, for example `State`, `IO`, `Reader`.
 In those cases it defaults to
-`error`, i.e. the monad has a built-in crash.
+`error`.
+As a consequence, in current Haskell, you can not use
+`Monad`-polymorphic code safely, because although it claims to work for all
+`Monad`s, it might just crash on you.
+This kind of implicit non-totality baked
+into the class is *terrible*.